readium/architecture/proposals/000-content-protection.md

 ##### Properties

-* `isLocked: Boolean`
+* `isRestricted: Boolean`
-  * Whether the `Publication` has a restricted access to its resources, and can't be rendered in a Navigator.
+  * Indicates whether the `Publication` has a restricted access to its resources, and can't be rendered in a Navigator.
+* `error: Error?`
+  * The error raised when trying to unlock the `Publication`, if any.
+  * This can be used by a Content Protection to return a status error, for example if a publication is expired or revoked.
+  * Reading apps should present this error to the user when attempting to render a restricted `Publication` with a Navigator.
 * `credentials: String?`
   * Credentials used to unlock this `Publication`.
   * This should be provided by the Content Protection only if reading apps are allowed to store the credentials in a secure location, to reuse them in `Streamer::open()`.